port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/calculation-property/calculation-property.md

 ```

 :::warning Calculation on calculation is not supported
-Currently calculation properties can <b>not</b> be used as template values for other calculation properties
+Calculation properties can <b>not</b> be used as template values for other calculation properties

 :::